Moonseed

 Photographic Location: Along a powerline clearance in Busey Woods of Urbana, Illinois.

 Comments: The leaves of Moonseed superficially resemble those of Vitis spp.
-(Wild Grapes), except they are less deeply lobed and lack serration along the margins; Moonseed also lacks the tendrils of Wild Grapes.
+(Wild Grapes), except the former are less deeply lobed and lack serration along the margins; Moonseed also lacks the tendrils of Wild Grapes.
 Two closely related species in the same family, Calycocarpum lyonii (Cupseed) and Cocculus carolinus (Snailseed), occur in southern Illinois.
 They differ primarily in the appearance of their seeds and the shape of their leaves.
 As suggested by their common names, the seeds of Cupseed are shaped like a flattened cup, while the seeds of Snailseed are shaped like the shell of a snail.
 Cupseed has palmate leaves that are deeply lobed, while Snailseed has leaves that are about twice as long as they are wide.

 Return